ChaosRifle/DCS-on-Linux/wiki/Installation.md

 ### linuxtrack
 - 1: download or build the appimage of fwfa123's fork of uglydwarf's linuxtrack [here](https://gitlab.com/fwfa123/linuxtrackx-ir/-/releases)
 - 2: edit the properties of the appimage file with ```alt+enter``` or ```chmod``` and make the file ```executable```
 - 3: run the appimage.
 You will be prompted if you have your trackir5 plugged in to authorize it to automatically create udev rules for the device if you currently lack them, and ask you to enter your sudo password.
-If you are not comfortable with this, skip to the [UDEV rules](https://github.com/ChaosRifle/DCS-on-Linux/wiki/Installation#udev-rules) section to import our rules or create your own.
+If you are not comfortable with this, Linuxtrack should provide information on doing this manually as well, or jump to the [UDEV rules](https://github.com/ChaosRifle/DCS-on-Linux/wiki/Installation#udev-rules) section to import our TrackIR rules or create your own.
 - 4: under the ```gaming``` tab, you will see the ```prerequisites``` section with [trackir firmware](https://www.trackir.com/downloads/) and [mfc42 libraries](https://download.microsoft.com/download/vc60pro/Update/2/W9XNT4/EN-US/VC6RedistSetup_deu.exe), you will need both. go through the install proccess for these.
 - 5: in the ```Gaming``` tab, select ```Custom Prefix``` and point to your game prefix.
 At time of writing, Steam and Lutris did not work correctly (please notify a maintainer if this has changed)
 - 6: Configure linuxtrack with your respective hardware under ```device setup``` and ```model setup```, ensuring to save changes at the bottom right.
+- 7: Configure profiles in the ``Tracking Setup`` tab. be warned linuxtrack creates new profiles per game, so you will want to edit the default and then remember to ``copy from default`` on that game profile later when you run the game, or your changes here will be ignored.
 > [!tip]
 > if you are having tracking issues, adjust the settings in device setup, lowering blob size minimum to ~30 helps immensely
+> if you are having connetivity issues to the game, try launching and starting linuxtrack before the game is running.
+Some games only hook headtrackers at launch.

 [you are now done with headtracking, handy link to next section](https://github.com/ChaosRifle/DCS-on-Linux/wiki/Installation#udev-rules)